33mhz/noodleapp/README.md

 > copy and paste your app.net client id and secret to local.json under 'appnet_consumer_key' and 'appnet_consumer_secret'

-> adjust redis databases accordingly on local.json
+> adjust redis databases accordingly on local.json ( if using non-default port for redis, adjust in node_modules/redis/index.js )

 > npm install